mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 Host: client.example.com
 ~~~

 If the client_uri value contains a path component, any terminating "/" MUST be removed before inserting "/.well-known/" and the well-known URI suffix between the host component and the path component.
-The OAuth 2.0 authorization server would make the following request when the client_uri is "https://client.example.com/client1" and the well-known URI suffix is "/.well-known/oauth-client" to obtain the metadata, since the client_uri contains a path component:
+The OAuth 2.0 authorization server would make the following request when the client_uri is "https://client.example.com/client1" and the well-known URI suffix is "oauth-client" to obtain the metadata, since the client_uri contains a path component:

 ~~~ http
 GET /.well-known/oauth-client/client1 HTTP/1.1